Comprehensive server security "Trend Vision One - Endpoint Security"

 Early detection of critical security events.
 Efficiently detect critical security incidents that are often overlooked due to the vast number of log entries from the OS and applications

-*Separate parameter settings for each rule may be required.
+*Note: Parameter settings for each rule may be required separately.

 ⑦ Application Control